yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 TxSearch allows you to query for multiple transactions results.You could search transaction by its index.
 It returns a list of transactions (maximum ?per_page entries) and the total count.

+**Enable Indexer**

+You need to enable indexer in `config.tml`.
+You can modify the `index_tags` to `tx.height`, which is the only tag we support now.
+In this way, you can index transactions by height by adding "tx.height" tag here.

 **Query Parameters**

 | Parameter | Type   | Default | Required | Description                                               |